zeruhur/goldenidol/srd.md

 ### Neutrality
 The Referee's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

-### Classless
-A character's role or skills are not limited by a single class.
-Instead, the equipment they carry and their experiences defines their specialty.

 ### Death
 Characters may be powerful, but they are also vulnerable to harm in its many forms.
 Death is always around the corner, but it is never random or without warning.